MucahidISIK/Quartz-Scheduler/README.md

 Requirements
 - Download Quartz 3.4.0 NuGet.
-- Connect to the API called CurrencyServiceDB in my repository.
+- Connect to the API called CurrenciesServiceDB in my repository.
 - Add "UpdateScheduler.UpdateCurrencyDBJobScheduler.Start();" to your main class.